 - Wash the vegetables and peel the root vegetables.
 Chop into equal sizes

 - Chop the onions.

-- Place all the vegetables in the dish with the herbs and 1 tablespoon of oil.
+- Place all the vegetables in the dish with the herbs and half the oil.
 Mix so that each piece is covered with oil.
-Add the second tablespoon of oil if necessary.
+Add the half of oil.

 - Cover the dish with foil and bake for approx 45 minutes or until the vegetables are soft

 - Remove the bay leaves if using as they will not breakdown when processing the soup.

 - Add to liquidiser or food processor add 500 ml water and process until you have a smooth puree.
 You may well need more water.

 - Return to the pan and check the seasoning.
 Add salt and pepper to taste and serve.